Steer Madness

-Steer Madness is an animal rights inspired action-adventure game developed and published by Veggie Games Inc. The game was originally released in December 2004 on CD-ROM for Microsoft Windows and Macintosh.
-By 2009, the original game was no longer available, but it joined the ranks of games made by PETA, Greenpeace, and others.
+Steer Madness is an animal rights inspired adventure game developed and published by Johnathan Skinner, with the latest version released on April 24, 2023 for mobile and desktop.
+The original version of the game was developed under the name Veggie Games Inc. and was released in December 2004.
+It joined the ranks of games made by PETA, Greenpeace, and others.

-A remake of the game is currently under development and stated for release in summer 2023.

 Gameplay

 Steer Madness is a single-player video game where the player assumes the role of Bryce the Cow, a walking, talking bovine determined to put an end to animal exploitation and turn everyone vegan.
 During gameplay, the player goes on a series of missions to save the animals using many different tactics.
-The game is based in an open city environment and features several transportation methods, with gameplay similar to the game Grand Theft Auto III (without the guns or violence), making it a nonviolent video game.
-Players have the option to walk, use a bicycle, or drive (in select missions) through the city to get to different areas of the game.
-Missions involve many gameplay elements, including climbing, jumping, racing, puzzle solving and operating heavy machinery.
+The game is a 3D side-scroller based in a modern city environment and features several transportation methods.
+Players have the option to walk, use a bicycle, or take the metro through the city to get to different areas of the game.
+Missions involve many gameplay elements, including puzzle solving and item collection.

+Original Version

+The original version of the game from 2004 was similar in theme but differed in gameplay style; it was based in an open city environment with gameplay similar to Grand Theft Auto III (without the guns or violence), making it a nonviolent video game.
+Players could drive a vehicle in select missions, and could also climb, jump, race and operate heavy machinery.

 Development

+The latest version of Steer Madness was developed in London, UK.
+The majority of the game was made by just one person, solo independent game developer Johnathan Skinner.
+This includes all of the programming (which was done from scratch), story, design and a significant portion of the artwork.
+It was noted that the game development was powered exclusively on solar power while working off-grid aboard a narrowboat.
+The game has been published for mobile on Google Play and the App Store, and for desktop on Steam.